My Birthday always makes me super reflective about where I was last year and where I am now. Today is no different…

 - 1 pound large shrimp, peeled, deveined and tail removed, seasoned with 1 tsp Hold It Down & 1tsp of Garlic Onion Herb

 - salt and freshly ground black pepper, to taste

 - 2 tablespoons chopped parsley plus more for garnish

 - 1/2 cup freshly grated smoked gouda cheese

 SHRIMP: First cook your strips of bacon in a large skillet until they are crispy.
 (You will use the fat that comes off of them to saute your veggies).
 Then add the butter and cook on medium high heat.
 When that is melted add the onion, reduce heat to medium-low and cook 3 to 4 minutes or until beginning to soften.
 Add the green bell pepper and celery.
 Cook 7 to 8 minutes or until very soft.

 Stir in garlic, flour, Cajun seasoning and cook briefly, continuously stirring.
 This is called a roux but down south its just gravy.

 Add chicken broth in a steady stream while stirring so you don’t get any lumps.
 Then add the sausage, and tomatoes.
 Bring to a boil, reduce heat to low and simmer for 10 minutes or until reduced slightly and thickened.

 GRITS: Bring chicken broth to a boil.
 Add salt to taste.
-Slowly stir in quick grits and cook per package directions.
-Stir in cheese, cream and black pepper.
+Slowly stir in quick grits and cook per package directions. *Do not add any fat until grits have cooked at least halfway through, this allows for the kernels to fully open and you’ll have fluffier, creamier grits.* Stir in cheese, cream and black pepper.
 Serve with shrimp.